 For us, where you sleep is one of the true highlights of the trek, giving you unforgettably remote nights in the mountains or the chance to spend some time with local people who have a completely different outlook and lifestyle to your own.
 It’s in these communities, with their proud traditions and peaceful way of life, where you’ll find connections and experiences that will stay with you long after you’ve returned home.

-Difficulty and altitude of Manaslu Tsum Valley Trek
+Difficulty and altitude of the Manaslu Tsum Valley Trek

 Manaslu Tsum Valley Trek is rated as moderately difficult, meaning it’s not for the faint-hearted but should be achievable if you have a decent level of fitness.
 Aside from a short section over the fringes of the glacier, you’ll largely be following a maintained path, so normal hiking boots will suffice (check our packing list for tips on what else to bring).